Welcome to Every Day Fiction. We’re delighted to have you join us.

 You should be aware that EDF is a magazine, not a workshopping/critique site.
 We allow reader comments because many authors appreciate the feedback they receive.
 Feedback as to what specifically worked or did not work for you, and technical analysis that can be applied to the author’s general and future writing, are generally the most valuable comments for our authors.
 Since any story in EDF has by definition already been published by us, suggestions as to how the author could change or rewrite it are of little practical use.

 Please keep story comments focused on the story in question.
+Do not engage with trolls or offensive commenters; flag problem comments and report them — participation only adds to the problem.
 General comments for Every Day Fiction should be directed to the editorial team either privately via our contact form or publicly via our community places.
-Other discussions that segue away from the story can also be transferred to either our Roundtable on Facebook or our Google+ Community to be debated in full without taking away from a discussion of the story at hand.
+Other discussions that segue away from the story can also be transferred to either our Roundtable on Facebook or our Roundtable on MeWe to be debated in full without taking away from a discussion of the story at hand.

 It should go without saying that advertising and soliciting are not appropriate in story comments for any reason.
 If you have a new book or story out, or services that you’d like to offer to our community, please talk to us about advertising space — or better yet, send us a story and mention your awesome book/story/service in your bio.